rhuijben/libtado/README.md

 ## Examples

 An example script is provided in the repository as `example.py`.
-It show you haw to use the library and expose some structured responses.
+It shows you how to use the library and expose some structured responses.
+A more detailed example is available in `libtado/__main__.py`.